Tiangong space station: Structure

-The space station is a third-generation modular space station.
-First-generation space stations, such as early Salyut, Almaz, and Skylab, were single-piece stations and not designed for resupply.
-Second generation Salyut 6 and 7, and Tiangong 1 and 2 stations, are designed for mid-mission resupply.
-Third-generation stations, such as Mir and the International Space Station, are modular space stations, assembled in orbit from pieces launched separately.
-Modular design can greatly improve reliability, reduce costs, shorten development cycles, and meet diversified task requirements.
+Tiangong is a third-generation modular space station.
+First-generation stations, such as the early Salyut and Almaz stations and Skylab, were single-module outposts that were not designed for resupply.
+Second-generation stations, including Salyut 6 and 7 and Tiangong 1 and 2, incorporated docking ports that enabled mid-mission resupply.
+Third-generation stations, such as Mir and the International Space Station, are modular complexes assembled in orbit from multiple components launched separately.
+Modular design can improve reliability, reduce costs, shorten development cycles, and support more diverse mission requirements.

+Below is a diagram of major station components.